 Reading encourages empathy

-Reading is important because it equips people of all ages with new ideas and new language for expressing ideas about the world.
+Reading is important because it equips people of all ages with new ideas and a new language for expressing ideas about the world.
 It even helps people develop a sense of morality.

 Many studies show the effects that fiction has on developing a person’s ability to empathize and have found that as a person, particularly a young person, lives the struggles and experiences the human condition from other people’s perspectives, learn to humanize others better.